Communities of Giving Legacy Initiative

 Pay It Forward Awards

-The Pay It Forward Awards recognize personal and professional accomplishments and how those actions increase philanthropy in communities of color.
-Emphasis is placed on service to the community and educating the next generation, with a focus on showcasing community champions that reflect the multicultural and ethnic diversity of the CGLI mission.
+Each year at the Pay It Forward Awards, the CGLI recognizes personal and professional accomplishments and how those actions increase philanthropy in communities of color.
+Emphasis is placed on service to the community and educating the next generation, with a focus on showcasing community champions that reflect the multicultural and ethnic diversity of the CGLI mission which works to cultivate positive change in the lives of trailblazing youth of color.

 Watch the 2021 Pay It Forward Awards here: